r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/shellcoding/C_Shellcode_Linux.md

 <br />

 #### MULTI-THREAD (display screenshot + execute shellcode)
 In this exercise its achieved using the bash **'&'** operator that backgrounds the current system() call of displaying the screenshot to target user while jumping into the next C function (execute shellcode in RAM).
-I add to use this trick because the system() call works like the **'&&'** operator (bash) that waits for the process to end befor jumping into the next instruction. without the use of **'&'** operator the C program needed to wait for user to close the screenshot befor executing the shellcode into ram, so we will have 2 process working in background (display screenshot and execute shellcode) without waiting for user intervention in the proccess.
+I add to use this trick because the system() call works like the **'&&'** operator (bash) that waits for the process to end before jumping into the next instruction. without the use of **'&'** operator the C program needed to wait for user to close the screenshot befor executing the shellcode into ram, so we will have 2 process working in background (display screenshot and execute shellcode) without waiting for user intervention in the proccess.

 <br />